 Acceptable Forms of Photo Identification

-All visitors 16 years of age or over must present a valid form of photo identification.
+All visitors 16 years of age or older must present a valid form of photo identification.
 Failure to provide valid site access credentials or valid photo identification will result in denial of access.

 For U.S. Citizens

-U.S. citizens can become pre-authorized by contacting a designated Laboratory host to obtain a Gate Pass.
-Visitors requiring Laboratory access for more than 90 days must register at Argonne’s Visitor Registration page.
-A link to the page will be sent to the visitor by the designated Laboratory host.
+U.S. citizens can become pre-authorized by contacting a designated Laboratory host to obtain a visitor gate pass.
+Visitors are encourage to register through Argonne’s Visitor Registration system.
+A link to the system will be sent to the visitor by the designated Laboratory host.

 The following is a list of acceptable forms of photo identification, which must be valid.